vanryan/zzxxian_blog/content/posts/2017-04-02---llvm39-ubuntu/index.md

 tags:
   - "technical"
   - "LLVM"
-  - "Debian"
+  - "debian"
-  - "Installation"
+  - "installation"
-  - "Compiler"
+  - "compiler"
-  - "Ubuntu"
+  - "ubuntu"
 description: "How to install LLVM 3.9/4.0 on Debian / Ubuntu"
 ---